deckhouse/virtualization/docs/USER_GUIDE.md

 | [ClusterVirtualImage](/modules/virtualization/cr.html#clustervirtualimage) | Connected in read-only mode, or as a CD-ROM for ISO images. |
 | [VirtualDisk](/modules/virtualization/cr.html#virtualdisk)                 | Connected in read/write mode.                               |

+Two attachment methods are available:

+- Via the VM specification (`.spec.blockDeviceRefs`): Disks are listed in the [VirtualMachine](/modules/virtualization/cr.html#virtualmachine) configuration and boot order is set for them (by position in the list or via the `bootOrder` field).
+Recommended when configuring the VM manually or via GitOps, or when you need to control boot order (e.g., an ISO for OS installation).
+- Via [VirtualMachineBlockDeviceAttachment](/modules/virtualization/cr.html#virtualmachineblockdeviceattachment) (`vmbda`): Disk is attached via a separate resource and does not participate in boot order.
+Recommended for automation and when you do not have permission to edit the VM.

+Both methods support hotplug (add or remove without rebooting the VM).

 #### Attaching via the VM specification

 The list of block devices is defined in the `.spec.blockDeviceRefs` field of the [VirtualMachine](/modules/virtualization/cr.html#virtualmachine) resource.

 By default, boot order follows the order of devices in the list.
 You can set it explicitly with the optional `bootOrder` field (smaller value means higher priority).
 If `bootOrder` is set for at least one device, only devices with `bootOrder` set are included in the boot sequence.
 Allowed values: integers ≥ 1, unique within the list.
 When you remove a device from the list, boot order is recalculated for the remaining devices.

-Adding or removing entries in `.spec.blockDeviceRefs` is applied to a running VM without a reboot (hotplug).
 Changing the order of devices in the list or their `bootOrder` values takes effect after a VM reboot.
-This allows you to attach an ISO image for OS installation with the desired boot priority, then remove it from the list and detach it without rebooting the VM.
+For example, you can attach an ISO image for OS installation with the desired boot priority, then remove it from the list after installation.

 Virtual machine configuration fragment with block devices and explicit boot order: